-The proportion of women on the Board, in senior executive positions and women across the entire organisation as at 26 August 2020 was as follows:
+The proportion of women on the Board, in senior executive positions and women across the entire organisation as of 27 September 2023 was as follows:

 - Women on the Board 0%

-- Women in senior executive positions 50%
+- Women in senior executive positions 38%

-- Women across the entire organization 33%
+- Women across the entire organization 34%

-The Company is committed to ensuring that the appropriate mix of skills, expertise, and diversity are considered when employing staff at all levels of the organisation and when making new senior executive and Board appointments, and is satisfied that the composition of employees, senior executives and members of the Board is appropriate.
+The Company is committed to ensuring that the appropriate mix of skills, expertise, and diversity are considered when employing staff at all levels of the organisation and when making new senior executive and Board appointments, and is satisfied that the composition of employees, senior executives and members of the Board is currently appropriate.
 Due to the current size and composition of the organisation, the Board does not consider it appropriate to provide specific measurable objectives at this time.
 As such, the Company does not comply with this Recommendation in its entirety.